-- 149 children aged 0-5 engaged in Learning and Wellbeing supported by 229 family members (18+ years) - 541 people of all ages engaged in formal learning - 581 people of all ages engaged in formal and informal learning including early learning sessions on Country, in community, at the centre, at family nights and during community celebrations - Overnight Learning on Country sessions were introduced to extend cultural learning activities ing & We
+- 149 children aged 0-5 engaged in Learning and Wellbeing supported by 229 family members (18+ years) - 541 people of all ages engaged in formal learning - 581 people of all ages engaged in formal and informal learning - including early learning sessions on Country, in community, at the centre, at family nights and during community celebrations

-- A fourth site (Ewyenper Atwatye) began delivering Early Years learning - both in their community and on Country - Two communities now deliver all centre-based learning in their own community - Five cultural learning resources published in three languages and launched at the NT Writers' Festival, building foundations for early literacy in First Language and English

-"Our language is so important to us.
+- Overnight Learning on Country sessions were introduced to extend cultural learning activities - A fourth site (Ewyenper Atwatye) began delivering Early Years learning - both in their community and on Country - Two communities now deliver all centre-based learning in their own community - Five cultural learning resources published in three languages and launched at the NT Writers' Festival, building foundations for early literacy in First Language and English - "Our language is so important to us.
 We know that if children learn in their First Language, they will become more able to acquire English.
 This is leading educational practice.
 We want our kids to be strong both in Arrernte and English, mastering both languages.
 We are making sure our children have culturally appropriate educational resources they can relate to."

-- Felicity Hayes, Senior Arrernte Educator - 47 children aged 0-5 years have engaged in health promotion and wellbeing support - 147 family members (aged 18 years+) have engaged in health promotion and wellbeing support - Nutritious meals for children and families were provided daily as part of Early Years learning, Governance meetings and community celebrations - Ongoing partnership with Akeyulerre (Arrernte Healing Centre) embedded Arrernte health practices into Early Years learning.
+- Felicity Hayes, Senior Arrernte Educator

+- 47 children aged 0-5 years have engaged in health promotion and wellbeing support - 147 family members (aged 18 years+) have engaged in health promotion and wellbeing support - Nutritious meals for children and families were provided daily as part of Early Years learning, Governance meetings and community celebrations - Ongoing partnership with Akeyulerre (Arrente Healing Centre) embedded Arrente health practices into Early Years learning.
 Collaboration on a Healing Camp saw 120 First Nations adults and young people engaging in and teaching cultural health and wellbeing practices over three days.
-Health team expanded to include positions across Nutrition, Child and Maternal Health, Social and Emotional Wellbeing and Health Promotion and Environmental Health - Focus on dental health with support of the 'Toothfairy' from the local community health team attending Early Years activities and providing fluoride treatments each term - Health promotion integrated into Early Years activities with a particular focus on hand washing, nose-blowing and cleaning faces
+Health team expanded to include positions across Nutrition, Child and Maternal Health, Social and Emotional Wellbeing and Health Promotion and Environmental Health - Focus on dental health with support of the 'Toothfairy' from the local community health team attending Early Years activities and providing fluoride treatments each term - Health promotion integrated into Early Years activities with a particular focus on hand washing, nose-blowing and cleaning faces communities, supporting Early Years learning, traditional with a shade structure, sand pit, windbreak and mural place of safety and inclusion for all families in the region,